Fragile X Syndrome

 Symptoms and Causes

 Fragile X syndrome gets passed from parent to child.
 A DNA part called the “CGG triplet repeat” expands within a gene called “FMR1,” producing a mutation that causes fragile X syndrome.
 A normal part repeats five to 40 times, but in people with fragile X syndrome it repeats more than 200 times.
-That “silences” the FMR1 gene, stopping it from producing an important protein called “FMRP” (fragile X mental retardation protein).
-This messes up the nervous system and causes the symptoms of fragile X syndrome.
+This “silences” the FMR1 gene, which messes up the nervous system and causes the symptoms of fragile X syndrome.

 There are four classifications of the fragile X mutation.
 They’re determined by the number of times the CGG repeats in the DNA: